alexertech/greyhat_blog/README.md

 ## To-Do:

+- General
+  - Migrate UI from Primitive CSS to Bulma CSS
+  - Cleanup of older non used ruby folders and files
+  - Cleanup of scaffolding code
+  - Add historic visit tracking counter: Current solution only gives unique visitors

-- Large updates in the Dashboard
+- Dashboard
-- Better UI for the post management
-- Fix contact form captcha
+  - Change dashboard interface metrics with graphics

+- Posts
+  - Blob rendering time is slower, need to create variant versions using Active Storage
   - Add checkbox to enable / disable if a post should be public

+- Comments
+  - Allow comments in posts